VP, Advanced Analytics

 I'll never forget Professor Hsu, not only because she would bring us donuts and play loud music to wake us up at our 8 a.m. classes, but because her emphasis on innovative development routes sparked hope for underprivileged economies.

 My study experience at New Paltz took me to where I am right now.
-In the workplace, I take full advantage of the economic analytical skills and knowledge I acquired in a classroom.
-Economic concepts such as division of labor and economy of scale work as a tool to understand the optional business activity model that multinational corporations implement globally.
-After New Paltz, I moved myself from a classroom to an office at the gigantic financial institution, and I work together with my peers to make clients’ transactions happen, enhance their client experience, and run the economy on a daily basis.
+In the workplace, I took full advantage of the economic analytical skills and knowledge I acquired in a classroom.
+Economic concepts such as division of labor and economy of scale work as a tool to understand the optimal business activity models that multinational corporations implement globally.
+After New Paltz, I moved myself from a classroom to an office at the gigantic financial institution, and I worked together with my peers to make clients’ transactions happen, enhance their client experience, and run the economy on a daily basis.

-As an international student whose mother tongue is not English, keeping up with classroom lectures, doing homework assignments, all in the foreign language, were a huge challenge throughout my college life.
+As an international student whose mother tongue is not English, keeping up with classroom lectures, completing homework assignments, all in the foreign language, were a huge challenge throughout my college life.
 Oftentimes, I had my back against the wall.
 Though in hindsight, the time and energy I spent for reading through course material, working on difficult homework assignments and delivering a good result are now rewarding.
-Also, being proficient in English at a multinational corporation like Citi gives me a plethora of opportunities because the working language at international firms tends to be English.
-In fact, via the proprietary network of Citi, I have got to work with my partners with diverse backgrounds across regions and will continuously look forward to working with the great teams and talented individuals in the future.
+Also, being proficient in English at a multinational corporation like Citi gave me a plethora of opportunities because the working language at international firms tends to be English.
+In fact, via the proprietary network of Citi, I worked with my partners with diverse backgrounds across regions.

 I see that a liberal arts education gives students a foundation for their future learning activities after college.
 In my case, my liberal arts education provided me with a grand map of how each of the academic areas are interconnected, and I have become more inquisitive about pursuing wisdom.
 As a matter of fact, economics was developed by taking ideas from mathematics, philosophy, psychology, and physics.
 As you study economics and deepen your understanding, you end up picking up the books in those related academic areas.

-By not circumscribing myself in a single academic discipline, I was able to broaden my understanding of social sciences, and mastering new skills, topics, and bodies of knowledge became habits even after graduation.
+By not circumscribing myself in a single academic discipline, I was able to broaden my understanding of social sciences.
+Mastering new skills, topics, and bodies of knowledge became habits even after graduation.
 When I grapple with a business problem at work, I also consider the background and relevant business/tax laws to grasp a big picture of the operational procedures and environment.
-This method might be time consuming but leads me to the core of the problem, and I can come up with a proposal and move ahead for resolution.
+This method might be time-consuming but leads me to the core of the problem, and I can come up with a proposal and move ahead for resolution.

-Because the business issue tends to be complicated and multifaceted, reaching a solution requires a significant amount of research from a range of perspectives (market environment, regulatory requirement, and clients’ needs, etc.).
+Because the business issues tend to be complicated and multifaceted, reaching a solution requires a significant amount of research from a range of perspectives (market environment, regulatory requirement, and clients’ needs, etc.).
 In writing this story, I have come to realize that I learned the method through my academic activities at New Paltz and my mindsets were cultivated accordingly.